Stock Market Futures Investing

 One of the best ways to learn futures is to open up a demo account which enables you to trade in real-time but without risking the capital.
 Get a feel for the contracts and the markets and then slowly start to venture into the real world.
 There is no rush as these markets are going nowhere so take your time and make sure you understand how these markets work.

 Places you can open a demo account

-Futures is not for everyone, however, should you decide to venture into this arena, we do provide some futures trades in the Market update service.
-The goal there is to look for the big trades such as the top the Japanese Yen, and Gold put in August of 2011 and the sell signal issued at that time has been valid as of May 2015.
+Futures are not for everyone, however, should you decide to venture into this arena, we do provide some futures trades in the Market update service.
+The goal here is to look for the big trades such as the top the Japanese Yen, and Gold put in August of 2011 and the sell signal issued at that time has been valid as of May 2015.
 The same applies to the Top the Euro put in 2011 and the bottom the dollar put in 2011.
 The instructions were then to use sharp rallies to continuously short the Euro and strong pullbacks to open new longs in the dollar; these instructions were valid as of May 2015.
 We can accurately make such accurate predictions with the help of several of our most important proprietary tools, the most important of which is the Trend Indicator.

 Stock Market Bull 2019 & Forever QE (June 13)